High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations: 1D LIB half-cell model

-In the discretized domain, molar fluxes and current densities on cell faces are defined using cell-centered variables.
-However, special treatment is needed at interfaces between domains and at the outer boundaries of the cell.
+As detailed above, the discrete molar fluxes and current densities on cell faces are obtained using the cell-centered variables.
+However, special treatment is needed at interfaces between the solid and electrolyte domain.
 The interface conditions at $\Gamma_{0}$ (given in \cref{Eq:BC-Ne-at-interface-0}) and $\Gamma_{am-e}$ (given in \crefrange{Eq:BC-Ne-at-interface-am-e}{Eq:BC-is-at-interface-am-e}) require the \BV current densities which are functions of concentrations and potentials.
 These variables, however, are stored at the cell centers and need to be evaluated at the interfaces $\Gamma_{0}$ and $\Gamma_{am-e}$.
 A simple way is to extrapolate the adjacent cell-centred variables to the interfaces.
 However, this method leads to inaccuracies, especially at higher current rates \cite{zhang_comparison_2014}.
 In this paper, we resolve this problem by employing another approach proposed in \cite{zhang_comparison_2014} involving extra variables at the interfaces.
 Thus, we introduce the auxiliary variables, i.e., $\auxvar{c}{e,0}{+}$ and $\auxvar{\varphi}{e,0}{+}$ at $\Gamma_{0}$ and $\auxvar{c}{e,-1}{-}$, $\auxvar{\varphi}{e,-1}{-}$, $\auxvar{c}{s,0}{+}$ and $\auxvar{\phi}{s,0}{+}$ at $\Gamma_{am-e}$ (see \cref{fig:aux_vars}).
 The system of discretized equations is then augmented with an auxiliary system of equations derived from the interface conditions at $\Gamma_{0}$ and $\Gamma_{am-e}$.
 This auxiliary system is given by the following relationships between the \BV current density and the gradients of concentrations and potentials

 The $\zeta$'s in \crefrange{Eq:GNp1}{Eq:GNp6} are parameters defined below

 Moreover, the semi-discretized system defined above has only time derivatives of concentrations, while they are absent for the potentials and the auxiliary variables.
 In fact, we can split these variables into differential ($W$) and algebraic ($Z$) variables